stat441/stat441.github.io/index.md

 ##### Class Overview

-- Monday May 2:
+- Monday May 2: In Class Final Exam, Take Home Final Due

 - Wednesday May 4:

 - Friday May 6: